Skip to main content

 The Biggest Backyard Party of the Year

 July 4th is the peak of outdoor entertaining in North Houston.
-Families across Conroe, The Woodlands, Spring, and Kingwood host barbecues that combine everything cleanup-intensive: grilled food, sugary drinks, outdoor games, sparklers, and often full fireworks displays.
+Families across Conroe, The Woodlands, and Spring host barbecues that combine everything cleanup-intensive: grilled food, sugary drinks, outdoor games, sparklers, and often full fireworks displays.
 The result is a uniquely messy celebration that requires preparation, real-time management, and a solid cleanup plan.

 Add triple-digit Texas heat to the mix and you also have food safety concerns that cooler-climate hosts never think about.
 Potato salad sitting in 100-degree heat is not just unappetizing — it is a health hazard within 30 minutes.